 You are required to:

-- remain full-time in your studies (a minimum of 2.0 credits per semester is required unless an approved accommodation plan has been implemented due to a disability-related reason)
+- remain full-time in your studies (a minimum of 2.0 credits per semester unless an approved accommodation plan has been implemented due to an accessibility-related reason or extenuating circumstance)

-- international co-op students are required to apply for and secure a co-op work permit immediately following their second semester (study permits alone do not cover co-op work terms)
+- International co-op students are required to apply for and secure a co-op work permit (study permits alone do not cover work terms)

 Are you not currently enrolled in Co-op?

-If you are interested in the Co-operative Education program, it is possible to apply once you have started your studies.
+If you are interested in the Co-operative Education program, it is possible to apply once you have started your Undergraduate program.
 The deadline for application depends on your major.

-- You are in first year of one of the programs that offers co-op.
+- You are in first year of one of the Undergraduate programs that offers co-op.

-- You have a minimum of 70% or higher in your first-year courses (meeting the minimum GPA requirement does not guarantee your admittance to co-op).
+- You have a minimum of 70% or higher in your first-year courses.

-- You are taking a full-time course load each semester (a minimum of 2.0 credits unless you have an approved accommodation plan due to a disability-related reason).
+- You are taking a full-time course load each semester (a minimum of 2.0 credits unless an approved accommodation plan has been implemented due to an accessibility-related reason or extenuating circumstance).

-- There is currently space in the co-op program to which you're applying.
+Admission is competitive and is subject to space in the Co-op program to which you are applying.

 (519) 824-4120, ext.
 52323